-- Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - 2) During the assessment, the assessor spoke with the resident of flat number 42 who confirmed that smoke detection was located in the Hallway, Living room & Kitchen. - 3) Therefore, based on the above point, it should be assumed that smoke detection in resident's flats is installed to a LD2 Standard.
+- 1) Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
+The equipment is subjected to a cyclical test. - 2) During the assessment, the assessor spoke with the resident of flat number 3 who confirmed that smoke detection was located in the Hallway, top of stairs, living room and kitchen.
+Therefore, LD2 standard.
+Not inspected.